The Soft Synced Formula

 When you complete Your Turn and add reflection text, you can choose whether to share it publicly or keep it private.
 Public reflections appear in Community, where others can read different approaches to the same prompt and see perspectives they might have missed.

-Second, reading diverse perspectives on the same exercise broadens your understanding.
+Reading diverse perspectives on the same exercise broadens your understanding.
 Twenty people complete the same Your Turn prompt and produce twenty different reflections.
 Some will notice things you missed.
 Some will frame concepts in ways that click better for you.
 Some will share struggles that normalize your own difficulties.
-This communal learning expands what any individual could achieve alone.

 Expected Outcome